 We often say – “Age is just a number”.
 But is it really JUST a number?
 No matter how hard we deny it, aging brings a lot of uncertainties and fears.
 The physical changes can be overwhelming – reduced mobility, hearing impairment, visual deterioration, and diminished mental performance to name a few.
 These alterations don’t even include the emotional, financial and social adjustments that old age bring.
 These difficulties explain why even after centuries, the quest for the fountain of youth still goes on.
 We have yet to discover the secret to freezing the hands of time.

 Thankfully, while growing old is inevitable, feeling and looking timeworn is now becoming a matter of choice.
 Conscious lifestyle modifications like eating healthy, engaging in regular physical activities, socialization and having enough rest are some of the ways that we can take care of ourselves to prevent premature aging.
 But on top of that, there are numerous scientific breakthroughs over the years that claim to have dramatic impact in extending human life and vigour.
-Among them, one stands out because it lies within each of us all along - GLUTATHIONE.
+Among them, one stands out because it lies within each of us all along – the anti-aging benefits of GLUTATHIONE.

 Glutathione, also known as GSH, is a naturally occurring molecule found in every cell of our body.
 It is made up three amino acids – cysteine, glycine, and glutamate.
 It participates in many cellular functions such as stress defence, detoxification, and cell signalling.
 Glutathione also impacts the regulation of DNA and protein synthesis, amino acid transport, gene expression, as well as cell proliferation and cell death.
 Maintaining optimum levels of glutathione is therefore crucial in protecting our body’s balance homeostasis.
 Disturbances in GHS balance have been implicated in the progression of a number of diseases like cancer, cystic fibrosis, and neurodegenerative, cardiovascular, inflammatory, immune, and metabolic diseases.
 Basically, where ever you find a chronic disease, glutathione levels will be low.